podlove/podlove-web-player/readme.md

 HTML5 Goodness for Podcasting

-Podlove Web Player is a Podcast-optimized, HTML5-based video and audio player with Flash fallback.
+**Podlove** Web Player is a Podcast-optimized, HTML5-based video and audio player with Flash fallback.
 It can be used as a WordPress plugin or within a static HTML/JavaScript context.

-The Podlove Web Player supports almost every modern browser and also does captions, chapters and much more.
+The **Podlove** Web Player supports almost every modern browser and also does captions, chapters and much more.
 Thanks to MediaElement.js for providing the foundation.

 * [Official Site on podlove.org](http://podlove.org/podlove-web-player/)
 * [WordPress Plugin Page](http://wordpress.org/plugins/podlove-web-player/)

+## Usage

+The release version should have the application, the moderator their dependencies and necessary styles and fonts ready in the `dist` folder.
+Along with them there is a running example that shows you how to integrate the player in any webpage.
+Either directly as in `embed.html` or as an iframe/ embedded player as in `index.html`.

+## Installation

+Clone the repository and install all dependencies with

+    bower install

 ## Set up CSS pre-processing